Parents and Post-Secondary Students: 7 Tips for a Constructive Money TalkAug 27, 2021

-August can be a bittersweet month for most students.
-For some, a slight feeling of dread will weigh on summer’s last moments of freedom.
+End-of-summer can be a bittersweet time for most students.
+For some, a slight feeling of dread will weigh on the season’s last moments of freedom.
 But not so for the university or college student-to-be.
 Of all the back-to-school moments in a student’s life, the pre-postsecondary jitters are definitely the most exciting.

 Parents: how can you make sure your kids are fully prepared?
 While they’re busy planning the awesomeness of their year ahead, the excitement can make the realities of paying for their education harder to explain.
 It’s a good idea to plan the money talk wisely.